bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

     If there are no tags present, make sure that you follow the steps of :ref:`setting the Bokeh repository as an additional upstream <contributor_guide_setup_cloning>`.

-.. dropdown:: Git commit fails due to line endings (``test_code_quality.py``, ``File contains carriage returns``)
+.. dropdown:: Git commit fails due to line endings (``mixed-line-ending``)

-    On Windows systems, you may get a ``File contains carriage returns at end of line:
-    <file path>`` error while trying to push your local branch to your remote branch on
-    GitHub.
-This is because Bokeh only allows LF line endings, while some Windows-based tools may add CR LF line endings.
+    On Windows systems, the ``mixed-line-ending`` pre-commit check may fail because Bokeh only allows LF line endings, while some Windows-based tools may add CR LF line endings.

     If you see this error, try running the following command:
     ``git config --global core.autocrlf false``.
 After running this command, delete and